How to Get Rid of Woodpeckers that are Damaging Your Home

 You can easily give the woodpeckers a fright that will make them avoid your home in the future.

-Woodpeckers can be startled by shiny and reflective objects so that you can utilize simple aluminum foil, mirror pieces, or reflective tape.
+Woodpeckers can be startled by shiny and reflective objects, so you can utilize simple aluminum foil, mirror pieces, or reflective tape.
 Another scare tactic is placing decoys of predators, like plastic owls, that woodpeckers will spot and avoid.

 Noise and motion can have a similar impact.
-So pinwheels, windsocks, or wind chimes hung around your home that mimic predator sound and movement will also work.
+Pinwheels, windsocks, or wind chimes hung around your home that mimic predator sound and movement will also work.

-Place any of these objects in the area woodpeckers appear to be visiting, and the next time they come by, they’ll get spooked and stay away for good!
+Place any of these objects in the area woodpeckers appear to be visiting, and the next time they come by, they will get spooked and stay away for good.

 Hanging mirror strips via Amazon